 - There’s no evidence it ensures workers are paid living wages in its supply chain.

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
-Here we rate Lacoste “Not Good Enough”.
+Here we rate Lacoste “It's a Start”.
 These are a few factors influencing its score:

-- It appears to use leather and exotic animal hair.
+- It appears to use leather, wool, cashmere, alpaca, and down.

 Based on all publicly available information we’ve reviewed, we rate Lacoste “Not Good Enough” overall.